dsp-uga/team-Squadron-final/ETHICS.md

  - [ ] **C.2 Dataset bias**: Have we examined the data for possible sources of bias and taken steps to mitigate or address these biases (e.g., stereotype perpetuation, confirmation bias, imbalanced classes, or omitted confounding variables)?
  - [ ] **C.3 Honest representation**: Are our visualizations, summary statistics, and reports designed to honestly represent the underlying data?
  - [x] **C.4 Privacy in analysis**: Have we ensured that data with PII are not used or displayed unless necessary for the analysis?
  Yes, we have removed all PII.
-The only information that remains is images of neurons firing across a time scale.

  - [x] **C.5 Auditability**: Is the process of generating the analysis well documented and reproducible if we discover issues in the future?
  Yes, we have created a thorough documentation to reproduce our results.

 ## D. Modeling
  - [x] **D.1 Proxy discrimination**: Have we ensured that the model does not rely on variables or proxies for variables that are unfairly discriminatory?
      No variables are discriminatory.
-The firing of neurons in brain is a general phenomenon among humans.
+Predicting future transactions doesn't depend on any unfair disciminatory information as it has nothing to do with that.
  - [ ] **D.2 Fairness across groups**: Have we tested model results for fairness with respect to different affected groups (e.g., tested for disparate error rates)?
  - [ ] **D.3 Metric selection**: Have we considered the effects of optimizing for our defined metrics and considered additional metrics?
  - [ ] **D.4 Explainability**: Can we explain in understandable terms a decision the model made in cases where a justification is needed?